-The program will broken up into 2 phases.
-In phase 1, all students will take 2 required courses, which include British Life and Culture and the Study Abroad Seminar with the CSB/SJU faculty.
-In addition, students will take one or two additional electives from the FIE course list with CSB/SJU Common Curriculum attributes.
-These courses are elective options possibilities in Art, Communication, English, Economics, Global Business, History, Political Science, Sociology, and other Academics subjects.
+The semester program has 2 phases.
+In phase 1, all students will take British Life and Culture and two course electives from the FIE course list with CSB/SJU Common Curriculum attributes.
+These courses are elective options possibilities in Art, Communication, English, Economics, Global Business, History, Political Science, Sociology, and other academics subjects.

-During Phase 2, all students will continue to take the British Life and Culture and the Study Abroad Seminar with the CSB/SJU faculty, but then students will also start their 3 day a week internship during this time.
-All internship placements are procured by FIE, so students will not need to find their own internship.
+During Phase 2, all students will continue to take the British Life and Culture and possibly a course elective, but then students will have a 3 day a week internship or service internship placement and course.
+All internship placements are arranged by FIE.

 For more details on courses and credits please refer to page 2 of the London brochure.

-All students on this program will complete a 7 week, 165 hour international internship, which is a pre-professional, field-based internship coupled with an academic course.
+All students on this program will complete a 7 week, 165 hour internship or service internship, which is a pre-professional, field-based internship coupled with an academic course.
 The work environments available to FIE interns cater to a variety of majors and include the various business sectors, not-for-profit, political, public sector and creative organizations.
 Through FIE's internship placements, you have the opportunity to build professional skills, increase industry knowledge and experience working in a different culture and in a major global city.
-To find out more about available internship placement areas, see internship placements.
+Learn more about available internship or service internship placement areas on the FIE website.

 Students on this program have a lot of opportunities to get involved in the local community.
 Students have the chance to stay with a UK host family for a weekend for a small fee, or join clubs at the local college.